 afforded to other employees.

-If you feel you have been discriminated because of your age, gender or
+If you feel you have been discriminated against because of your age, gender

 Valley employment discrimination attorney at Marder Employment Law.
 Bill

-Marder has over 20 years of experience fighting on behalf of wrongfully
+Marder has more than 20 years of experience fighting on behalf of wrongfully

 treated employees.
 He is known for competently handling employment claims